-• Mental health issues were the top reported disability among persons identifying as White (25%).
-Physical disabilities were the top reported disability among persons identifying as Black or African American (23%).
-Developmental disabilities were reported by 17% of persons identifying as Hispanic, making it the most prevalent condition within that group.
+• Mental health issues were the top reported disability among persons identifying as White (24%) and Black or African American (14%).
+Substance abuse were the top reported disability among persons identifying as Hispanic (17%).

 Disparities were seen in a number of other questions included in the PIT survey in addition to the ones reported here.
-Given this information, it is clear that more research is needed to fully understand the causes, correlations and impacts as it relates to racial disparities.
+Given this information, it is clear that more research is needd to fully understand the causes, correlations and impacts as it relates to racial disparities.
 In addition, this information highlights the need for homeless service systems to make deliberate efforts to understand and address racial disparities in order to better serve those experiencing homelessness and effectively end their homelessness.